Ezurio/IG60-Samples/contact_tracing/README.md

 ## Required Hardware

 - **Sentrius IG60 Greengrass with internal BL654**
-- **Sentrius IG60 Laird Linux with internal BL654** - it is also possible, but Greengrass must be installed
+- **Sentrius IG60 Summit Linux with internal BL654** - it is also possible, but Greengrass must be installed
 - **Sentrus IG60 Serial** - this is possible, but you must have a BL654 (451-0003) USB inserted
 - **BT710** Sensor or **BT510CT** sensor